How To Fix Roller Blinds

 • Straight edge

-You may also need duct tape and stapler when replacing torn material from the roller blinds.
+You may also need duct tape and stapler when replacing torn roller blind material from the blind.

 Check the Mounting Brackets: